ava-labs/avalanche-docs/learn/platform-overview/avalanche-consensus.md

     decide(preference)
 ```

 To start, you have some preference, maybe pizza or barbecue.
 Everyone else is following the same algorithm, though they may decide slightly before or after you but you arrive at your decision independent of everyone else.
 Until you've decided, you approach a handful of people, we'll call it _k_ or the sample size, in our example we'll say 10, and you ask them what they prefer.
-If a sufficient portion, which we call α or quorum size, of them give the same response then you adopt the preference that got the majority response.
+If a sufficient portion, which we call α, or quorum size, of them give the same response then you adopt the preference that got the majority response.

 If you already preferred that option then you're going to increment a `consecutiveSuccesses` counter.
 If the α majority response was different than your previous preference, you preferred barbecue and asked a bunch of people who all responded pizza, then you're going to shift your preference to pizza and set the `consecutiveSucccesses` counter to `1`.